modmore/docs/en/01_Agenda/v1/08_Tutorials/FullCalendar_Display.md

 ## Call the frontend scripts

-Finally you have to initialize the FullCalendar script with the following code:
+Finally, you have to initialize the FullCalendar script with the following code:

 ```js
 $('#fullcalendar').fullCalendar({